padonion/rust-raspberry-pi4-aarch64-domotic/README.md

 **Set ```gpio``` group and permission**:

-We need to add ```gpio``` group to the ubuntu and the permissions to the gpio devices to make our life easier (we could run all our apps but that would not be very serious).
+We need to add ```gpio``` group to the ubuntu and the permissions to the gpio devices to make our life easier (we could run all our apps with sudo but that would not be very serious).

 First, add ```gpio``` group and add user ```ubuntu``` to it:
 ```sh